ibexa/documentation-developer/docs/api/php_api/php_api.md

 ## Authentication

-One of the responsibilities of the Repository is user authentication.
+One of the responsibilities of the repository is user authentication.
 Every action is executed *as* a user.

 When using the PHP API, authentication is performed in three ways: